mvolkmann/blog/src/bun.md

   an external tool like nodemon or the experimental `--watch` flag.
 - Bun provides bun-specific APIs that are alternatives to many npm modules.
   These are highly optimized and perform much better than their Node.js equivalents.
-  - `Bun.file` returns a `File` object with the same properties as DOM `File` objects.
-The contents are lazily loaded.
-    It provides many `async` methods for reading content in different formats including text, json, stream, and ArrayBuffer.
-    These read files up to 10 times faster than Node.js equivalents.
-  - `Bun.write` writes many kinds of values including strings, buffers, files, and responses from HTTP requests.
-    It writes 3 times faster than Node.js equivalents.
-  - `Bun.serve` starts an HTTP server based on web APIs.
-    It handles 4 times as many requests per second as the Node.js equivalent.
-  - `Bun.env` provides access to environment variables without installing and using the `dotenv` package.
-  - Builtin Websocket support handles 5 times as many messages per second as the Node.js equivalent and is easier to use.
-  - Builtin password hashing using Bcrypt and Argon is provided.
-  - Bun provides many more APIs!
 - Bun has a plugin API that is similar to esbuild.
   Many esbuild plugins work in Bun without modification.